Donaim/miseq-workflow-pres/slides.md

 For my final slide, I want to highlight two key strengths of the MiSeq workflow.

 The software part is flexible and robust.
 MiCall handles multiple virus types - HIV, HCV, and even SARS-CoV-2.
-The same system serves both clinical workflows like V3 tropism testing and research workflows like proviral intactness analysis.
+The same system serves both
+- clinical workflows, like V3 tropism testing,
+- and research workflows, like proviral intactness analysis.

 From engineering perspective, MiCall is built for maintainability.
+It is
-It is very pleasant to work with, add new features, and fix bugs.
+- very pleasant to work with,
+- add new features,
+- and fix bugs.

 It uses all most up to date software libraries as well as modern practices like containerization.
 -->